-In 1958, company founder Richard T. Fisher introduced the first Boston Whaler® boat in Braintree, Massachussetts.
+In 1958, company founder Richard T. Fisher introduced the first Boston Whaler[®] boat in Braintree, Massachussetts.
 It featured two significant innovations: first, its twin sponson hull design produced superior stability and a remarkably dry ride; second, its unique foam core construction made the boat not only durable, but unsinkable as well.

 Fisher took every opportunity to illustrate the unique characteristics of the Boston Whaler[®].
 His most famous demonstration was captured in 1961, by Life Magazine.
 The series of photographs showed the boat underway, the boat being sawed in half and ultimately Fisher motoring away in the remaining half of the boat.
 And through the years many other demonstrations have proved the toughness and durability of the Boston Whaler hull.
-And though you may never cut your boat in half, this only goes to show one thing, people whose livelihood and lives depend on boats consistently choose Boston Whaler[®] because of their seaworthiness, dependablility and the inherent safety of a hull that won't sink even if severely damaged.
+And though you may never cut your boat in half, this only goes to show one thing, people whose livelihood and lives depend on boats consistently choose Boston Whaler[®] because of their seaworthiness, dependability and the inherent safety of a hull that won't sink even if severely damaged.

-Boston Whaler® has strived to make each model better, providing you with a safe and fun boating experience.
+Boston Whalers are built to last.
+For 50 years Boston Whaler[®] has strived to make each model better, providing you with a safe and fun boating experience.
 That is the reason we offer a 10 year limited transferable warranty.
-It is also an excellent reason why you can trust the safety of your family and friends to a Boston Whaler®.
+It is also an excellent reason why you can trust the safety of your family and friends to a Boston Whaler[®].

-Richard T. Fisher was posthumously inducted into the National Marine Manufacturer's Association (NMMA) Hall of Fame on September 26, 1996 for accomplishments made in marine engineering and construction.
+On September 26, 1996, Richard T. Fisher was posthumously inducted into the NMMA (National Marine Manufacturer's Association) Hall of Fame for accomplishments made in marine engineering and construction.